NISUN05/nippon_fund_advisor/README.md

 # Nippon Fund Advisor 📈

 A Streamlit app to help investors analyze Nippon India Mutual Funds using interactive charts and key financial metrics.
+It showcases mutual fund analysis and portfolio recommendations.

 ## Features